Congenital heart defect: Obstructive defects

 Obstructive defects occur when heart valves, arteries, or veins are abnormally narrow or blocked.
 Common defects include pulmonic stenosis, aortic stenosis, and coarctation of the aorta, with other types such as bicuspid aortic valve stenosis and subaortic stenosis being comparatively rare.
 Any narrowing or blockage can cause heart enlargement or hypertension.

 Septal defects

 The septum is a wall of tissue which separates the left heart from the right heart.
 Defects in the interatrial septum or the interventricular septum allow blood to flow from the left side of the heart to the right, reducing the heart's efficiency.
 Ventricular septal defects are collectively the most common type of CHD, although approximately 30% of adults have a type of atrial septal defect called probe patent foramen ovale.
 An atrioventricular septal defect is more complex involving an atrial septal defect, a ventricular septal defect, and irregularities in the heart valves.

 Cyanotic defects

 Cyanotic heart defects are called such because they result in cyanosis, a bluish-grey discoloration of the skin due to a lack of oxygen in the body.
 Such defects include persistent truncus arteriosus, total anomalous pulmonary venous connection, tetralogy of Fallot, transposition of the great vessels, and tricuspid atresia.

+Diagrams of (a) patent foramen ovale, (b) coarctation of the aorta, (c) patent ductus arteriosus, and (d) tetralogy of Fallot with ventricular septal defect.